andersonhsporto/andersonhsporto/README.md

 ## Overview

 Alumni at 42 São Paulo.
-I studied at 42 São Paulo and specialized in Back End Development, focusing on Java and Spring All projects developed during the course are available [here](https://github.com/andersonhsporto/ft-cursus).
+I studied at 42 São Paulo and specialized in Back End Development, focusing on Java and Spring.
+All projects developed during the course are available [here](https://github.com/andersonhsporto/ft-cursus).
 Throughout my time at 42 São Paulo, I gained valuable experience in software engineering and had the opportunity to work on various projects.
 The immersive and dynamic learning environment provided by 42 São Paulo helped me develop a strong foundation in the field.
 In addition to my technical education, I also hold a degree in Agricultural Engineering.

 I am passionate about the intersection of technology and agriculture and strive to make a positive impact on people's lives.